Transfer Requirements

 - Teaching Credential Preparation (Career Pathway)

-California Community College students who are awarded an AA-T or AS-T degree are guaranteed admission somewhere in the CSU system to a CSU program that is deemed similar to their community college major.
+California community college students who are awarded an AA-T or AS-T degree are guaranteed admission somewhere in the CSU system to a CSU program that is deemed similar to their community college major.
 This priority does not guarantee admission to specific majors or campuses.

 Students who have been awarded an AA-T or AS-T are able to complete their remaining requirements for the 120-unit baccalaureate degree within 60 semester or 90 quarter units.

-An AA-T or AS-T degree may not be the best option for students intending to transfer to a specific CSU majors or campuses or to a university that is not part of the CSU system.
+An AA-T or AS-T degree may not be the best option for students intending to transfer to specific CSU majors or campuses or to a university that is not part of the CSU system.

 The following is required for all AA-T or AS-T degrees: